What Are The Greenways?

 Greenways provide all citizens barrier-free access to natural resources and recreational opportunities.

-Nashville’s greenways are primarily based along our seven major water corridors: the Cumberland River, Harpeth River, Stones River, Mill Creek, Richland Creek, Seven Mile Creek and Whites Creek.
+Nashville’s greenways are primarily based along our eight major water corridors: the Cumberland River, Browns Creek, Harpeth River, Stones River, Mill Creek, Richland Creek, Seven Mile Creek and Whites Creek.

 - In demand by Nashvillians and visitors